Succinate dehydrogenase: Inhibitors

 There are two distinct classes of inhibitors (SDHIs) of complex II: those that bind in the succinate pocket and those that bind in the ubiquinone pocket.
 Ubiquinone type inhibitors include carboxin and thenoyltrifluoroacetone.
 Succinate-analogue inhibitors include the synthetic compound malonate as well as the TCA cycle intermediates, malate and oxaloacetate.
 Indeed, oxaloacetate is one of the most potent inhibitors of Complex II.
 Why a common TCA cycle intermediate would inhibit Complex II is not entirely understood, though it may exert a protective role in minimizing reverse-electron transfer mediated production of superoxide by Complex I. Atpenin 5a are highly potent Complex II inhibitors mimicking ubiquinone binding.

 Ubiquinone type inhibitors have been used as fungicides in agriculture since the 1960s.
 Carboxin was mainly used to control disease caused by basidiomycetes such as stem rusts and Rhizoctonia diseases.
-More recently, other compounds with a broader spectrum against a range of plant pathogens have been developed including boscalid, penthiopyrad and fluopyram.
+In the 1980s simple benzanilides were found to have comparable activity to carboxin and a number of these were marketed, including benodanil, flutolanil and mepronil.
+More recently, other compounds with a broader spectrum against a range of plant pathogens have been developed including boscalid, fluopyram, fluxapyroxad, pydiflumetofen and sedaxane.
 Some agriculturally important fungi are not sensitive towards members of the new generation of ubiquinone type inhibitors.
 FRAC has a working group for SDHIs and recommends resistance management practices.

+Complex II inhibitors are also used as insecticides and acaricides, in IRAC group 25.